arun-kr-reddy/notes/computer_architecture.md

 **pragma:** keywords that enable a programmer to convey hints to lower levels of the transformation hierarchy
 example: `#pragma omp parallel` to direct OpenMP that loop can be parallelized
 - **run time (dynamic) prediction schemes:** predict branches based on dynamic information collected at runtime
-  - **one-bit last time predictor:** indicated which direction branch went last time it executed, single bit per branch, mis-prediction when branch changes behavior, always mispredicts the last & first iteration for loop branches, changes prediction too quickly
+  - **one-bit last time predictor:** indicated which direction branch went last time it executed, single bit per branch, misprediction when branch changes behavior, always mispredicts the last & first iteration for loop branches, changes prediction too quickly
   example: 0% accuracy if branch direction changes every time
   - **two-bit counter based predictor:** add hysteresis to one-bit predictor so that prediction does not change on a single different outcome, use two bits per branch to track history of predictions using saturating arithmetic counter, 2 states each for taken & not-taken, needs 2 incorrect guesses to change prediction scheme
 ![](media/ca_old/two_bit_predictor.png)